 Existing qualifications will give you more choice, for example enabling you to join as an officer or as part of a specific trade like engineer or a medical role.

 You will need a basic level of physical fitness to pass selection and will be given lots of advice to help you.
 You will also need to pass a medical examination too.
 Your previous experience may be considered.

 What else do I need to know?

 The Armed Forces require a high level, of integrity, discipline and commitment.
-You’d need to commit to 3.5 years in the Royal Navy, 4 years in the Army and 6 years in the RAF, but many go on to serve much longer careers.
+You’d need to commit to 3.5 years in the Royal Navy, 4 years in the British Army and 6 years in the Royal Air Force, but many go on to serve much longer careers.
 Opportunities for promotion are well structured and it is possible to rise steadily through the ranks.

 Want to know more?